Indian cookbooks: Sangam literature (3rd century BCE to c. 3rd century CE)

 Sangam literature offers references to food and recipes during this era, whether for a feast at a king's palace, meals in towns or the countryside, or in forest hamlets and the rest-houses travels visit.
 The literature describes in detail the cuisine of various landscapes and the people who reside there, how they prepared food, and what they served their guests.
 The poet Avvaiyar, for example, describes her hearty summer lunch as "steamed rice, smoked and mashed aubergine, and tangy, frothy buttermilk," while the poet Mudathama Kanniyar describes "Skewered goat meat, crispy fried vegetables, rice and over 16 varieties of dishes" as part of the royal lunch he was treated to in the palace of the Chola king.

 Lokopakara (1025 CE)

 Written by Chavundaraya, this cookbook is compilation of vegetarian recipes.
-It deals with methods of cooking rice, lentils, pulses, barely, wheat, vegetables, leafy greens, shoots, roots, and flowers.
+It deals with methods of cooking rice, lentils, pulses, barley, wheat, vegetables, leafy greens, shoots, roots, and flowers.
 The book explains different methods of using spices and making blends for recipes; types of cookware and choosing different vessels for different recipes; preserving food and fruits to make pickles and papad; methods of making butter and ghee and different ways to season them; and ingredient substitutions.
 There is also a chapter about making flavored yogurts and coagulated buffalo milk cheese for sweets and sweets made from rice flour.
 The last chapter is dedicated to beverages made from different types of fruits and ways to season them.